brentlintner/linus/TRACKER.md

     * Eventually, -o to set initially open files (now defaults to -f), -f will just limit the files to the project
     * Add unicode > OR Remove '> ' from the prompt? (clean copy/paste)

-* Sqlite DB
-    * Prune history not working (keeps previous version?)
-        * "Auto compact" history based on context window size (i.e. keep a few versions of each file if possible)
-        * Only prune a file once it gets too big, and only prune the oldest versions

 * Prompt Engineering
     * It's still talking about parts etc (?)
     * Try to avoid writing tests, leave that to separate (causes attention shift for llm?)